Clemens Maria Franz von Bönninghausen: Scientific career

 Bönninghausen's Therapeutic Pocketbook of 1846 was the first homeopathic repertory to grade individual remedies by their strength of relationship with each symptom, and each other.
 This so-called von Bönninghausen (or von Boenninghausen)-method has remained in use until the present day.
 He proposed that disparate symptoms associated with a remedy could be grouped as a single overarching tendency, hence the importance of generalities and modalities in his system of case analysis.
 His method was sometimes misunderstood by later homeopaths such as C. Hering and J.T.
 Kent.
-Latter did this on purpose, just to promote his own repertory.
 However, recent translations and revisions point to a revival of interest in Bönninghausen's approach.
 An early advocate of high potencies, he conducted a successful prospective trial of 200C in domestic animals and livestock, reasoning that veterinary homeopathy was harder to dismiss as a placebo effect.

 Because of his own miraculous healing and thanks to his public fame the people massively sought well-being at the doctor.
 Practising homeopathy successfully on a small scale without a medical degree, fascinated and ultimately led to von Bönninghausen receiving a medical licence by personal royal degree from Frederick William IV, King of Prussia in 1843.
 This made him a doctor and ensured that he could effectively treat patients.

 Among his growing international clientele, he saw some notable patients.
 One of the first was the poet Annette von Droste-Hülshoff.
 She was cured of tuberculosis.
 Also among them was the French Empress Eugénie de Montijo, wife of Napoleon III.
 In 1854 von Bönninghausen received an honorary degree from the Medical College in Cleveland (North America).
 And in 1861 the French Emperor Napoleon III decorated him as Knight in the Légion d'honneur.

 The standard author abbreviation Boenn. is used to indicate von Bönninghausen as the author when citing a botanical name.
 A list of plants discovered by him can be found in the IPNI.